LakeinLove/Mage-The-Awakening/Mage Society/Orders/Silver Ladder.md

 ### Thunder: Imperium is the Sovereign Right of all Humanity

 There is no original sin, no deserving of the punishment levied by a Fallen World.
-Ascension is the birthright of all human souls, denied by the Exarchs’ Lies.
+Ascension is the birthright of all human souls, denied by the [[Peoples/Exarchs|Exarchs]]’ Lies.
 Sleepers can’t see past the distractions of a World that keeps them from self-actualization, destroying one another’s chances of escape in a vast prisoner’s dilemma.\
 In response, the Ladder strives toward a perfected society, defined by mastery of magic and progress towards [[Awakening]] and [[Ascension]].

 ### Diamond: The Awakened are One Nation